jwt625/jwt625.github.io/_posts/2017-03-11-setup-thuthesis.md

 title: "Setup ThuThesis (on Win8.1)"
 categories:
   - Blog
+  - Tutorial
 tags:
-  - latex
+  - LaTeX
   - Thesis
   - Tsinghua
 ---

 (This post is migrated from my old [Blogspot](https://jwt625.blogspot.com/2017/03/setup-thuthesis.html).
-Excuse my broken English at the time.)
+Bear with my broken English at the time.)

 ThuThesis is a LaTeX template for undergrad/grad/postdoc thesis work at Tsinghua University.